GouravChouhan21/pizza-ordering-app/README.md

 └── package.json           # Dependencies
 ```

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

-## License

-This project is licensed under the MIT License.

-## Support

-For support, email support@example.com or create an issue in the repository.

 ## Deployment

 This project can be deployed to any Node hosting platform (Render, Railway, etc.) with MongoDB Atlas.